yoko-vicky/Tracking-App-Api-with-Rails/README.md

 6. Type git clone, and then paste the URL you copied in Step 3. <br>
 e.g. $ git clone https://github.com/yourUsername/yourProjectName
 7. Press Enter.
 Your local copy will be created.
-8. To install all dependencies and necessary gems, run `bundle installl`, `yarn install`
+8. To install all dependencies and necessary gems, run `bundle install` or `yarn install`
 9. Run `rails db:setup`
 10. Run `rails server` to run rails application in your local server
 11. Run `rspec` to run rspec tests